mrluin/UniRestorer/README.md

 - [MiOIR](https://github.com/Xiangtaokong/MiOIR)
 - [OneRestore](https://github.com/gy65896/OneRestore)

+Our code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) and [KAIR](https://github.com/cszn/KAIR).

 ## Citation

+---

+If our work is helpful, you can cite our work as follows:
 ```
 @article{lin2024unirestorer,
   title={UniRestorer: Universal Image Restoration via Adaptively Estimating Image Degradation at Proper Granularity},